tue-robotics/action_server/README.md

 Aside from the actionlib SimpleActionServer, the Action Server holds an instance of the Task Manager.
 As the name suggests, this is the component that does the actual managing of the task (including its subtasks) for us.

+A Task contains a recipe for execution, which is a sequence of action names with their configurations.
+The Task Manager collects the correct action implementations, configures them and executes them.
+This process is explained in section Procedure.
+Actions manage the semantics of the task, references from one subtask to another and reasoning about the ability of the robot to execute before starting the execution.
+After this process is performed, they should rely on robot skills or robot smach states to execute the actual behavior by wrapping the relevant ones.

 ## Procedure

-Let's see what happens when a client sends a goal to the action server.
+Let's see what happens when a client sends a goal to the Action Server in a little more detail.
 Let's assume our client takes the high level natural language task *"Go to the kitchen, find a coke, and bring it to me."*
 With a good natural language parser, we can parse this to the following json object:
 ```json